 WordPress is another powerful tool for technical writing due to the various plugins options it has.
 These plugins make WordPress to become the smartest of the tools for technical writing.
 An example would be the YoastSEO plugin which gives suggestions to edit our document to make it the best possible version for the web.
 But the disadvantage of WordPress is that technical writing is not only for the web.

 Technical writing happens across various platforms and different formats as well.
-But if you are looking at writing technical articles for the web then WordPress is definitely a must-have tool in your arsenal of tools for technical writing.
+But if you are looking at writing technical articles for the web then WordPress is a must-have tool in your arsenal of tools for technical writing.
 Also, make sure to check this article that explains in-depth how WordPress plugins help when it comes to SEO.
-Another extremely useful plugin would be Grammarly to quickly check on how well written the article or blog is.
+Another extremely useful plugin would be Grammarly to quickly check on how well-written the article or blog is.